 3 – The Reality Check (feasibility study):

 Most architects write a proposal after the Initial Meeting.
 I wait until we have a better understanding of your project.
 After the Initial Meeting, if you want to move forward, I can prepare what I call a Reality Check for a fixed price.
 This is a feasibility study.
 We’ll discuss your project needs in more depth to develop a program for your project.
 I will research the zoning and entitlement requirements for your project, as well as prepare a conceptual budget for your project.
 We will use the Reality Check as the starting point for designing your project.
 The Reality Check feasibility study is offered at a fixed price of $1500.

 You may stop or pause the project after delivery of the Reality Check.
 You can also take the Reality Check to another architect if you want.

-The exception to my Reality Check feasibility study requirement is for most San Francisco in-law or in-law legalization projects.
-If your project is adding or legalizing an in-law in San Francisco, I probably will not require the Reality Check unless the existing conditions are unusual or pose code questions.
+The exception to my Reality Check feasibility study requirement is for most accessory dwelling or in-law legalization projects.
+If your project is adding or legalizing an in-law in San Francisco, I require my ADU Review service which is a combination of the initial consultation and the feasibility study.

 If your project is an accessory dwelling, the Initial Meeting and Reality Check are combined in one service.

 4 – The Project Proposal/Agreement:

 The Reality Check defines the scope of your project.
 Now that the scope of work has been better defined, I prepare a proposal/agreement that outlines the services I can provide and gives you the option of selecting from three different service packages – the Basic Package, the Standard Package, and the Premium Package.
 The cost of architectural services will depend on the complexity of your project, your schedule, and the services required.

 When you have selected your desire service package, signed the agreement, and paid the non-refundable initial payment, congratulations, now the fun begins!
 We will schedule your project’s kick-off meeting, and get started!